-- 1. Find part I in your book. - 2.
-Follow along as I read the directions.
-Draw a line under the sentence that goes with each picture. - 3.
+- 2. Read the directions.
+(Call on a student to read the directions.)
+Fill in each blank with the best - 3.
 Do number 1.
 Put your thumb up when you are finished.
 (Monitor and check.) - 4.
-Now go back and finish parts H and I.
+Now go back and finish parts G, H, and I.

-■ Work Check for Parts H and I (Oral Teacher-Directed Activity)
+Work Check for Parts G, H, and I (Oral Teacher-Directed Activity)

-- 1. Find part H in your book - 2.
-Let's check your work.
+- 2. Let's check your work.
 If you made a mistake, circle the number.
 You will fix all mistakes at the end of the lesson.
 (Call on individual students to read their answers.) - 3.
-Count how many correct answers you have and write that number in the box at the bottom of the page.
+Count how many correct answers you have, and write that number in the box at the bottom of the activity.
 (Monitor students.)

-(Repeat steps 1-3 with part I.)
+(Repeat steps 1-3 with parts H and I.)

-4. Now go back and correct any mistakes (Monitor students.)
+4. Now go back and correct any mistakes.
+(Monitor students.)